 With the Qorus Add-in for Word, you can assign parts of a document to one or more collaborators.

 People you've created assignments for will receive email notifications, and their assignments will appear under their 'To Do' list in Qorus.
-As the person creating assignments, you'll be kept in the loop and informed of any change in the status of the assignment.
+As the person creating assignments, you'll be informed of any change in the status of the assignment.
 To learn more about the experience for assignment recipients, and how to action an assignment, please click here.

-IMPORTANT: Creating an assignment for a document does not automatically grant access to the document, so you'll need to make sure that your document is saved in OneDrive for Business, or a SharePoint Online library, and that it has been shared with the people you'd like to collaborate with.
+IMPORTANT: Creating an assignment for a document does not automatically grant access to the document, so make sure that your document is saved in OneDrive for Business, or a SharePoint Online library, and that it has been shared with the people want to collaborate with.

 In this article, we'll explain how to:

 CREATE A SIMPLE ASSIGNMENT

 The first thing you'll need to do is select the part of the document that you'd like to assign.
 You can assign anything from a blank spot in a document, like the space for an answer below a question, or several paragraphs of text, for instance if you'd like colleagues to review something that's already been written.

 The important thing to know is that the part of the document that you select and assign to one or more colleagues with Qorus will be surrounded by a container known as a content control.
 People who are recipients of an assignment would generally be expected to type, contribute, or review whatever appears within that assignment container.
 So you'll want to make sure that you place your cursor either in the right place in the document, or that you've selected the right part of the document for the particular assignment you're creating.